spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 which we need to run generators code without the `--harmony` switch or in browsers.
 Is roughly 2-3 times slower, which is great.

-Genny is also 2-3 times slower.
+Genny is about 2 times slower.
 This is because it adds some protection
 guarantees: it makes sure that callback-calling function behaves and calls the callback only once and provides a mechanism to enable better stack traces when errors are encountered.

+Gens is in the same ballpark as

-The slowest is genny when run with traceur, which is about 4 times slower than the original solution.
+The slowest is co.
+There is nothing intrinsically slow about it though: the slowness is mostly caused by `co.wrap`.

 Looks great.
 But isn't this a bit unrealistic?